MethodBlack/yourvedas.com/src/content/docs/modern/fruit-gathering/index.md

 title: Fruit-Gathering
 description: Fruit-Gathering
 author: Rabindranath Tagore
+banner:
+  content: |
+    Translated from Bengali to English by the author.
+New York: The Macmillan Company, 1916
 ---

-# Fruit Gathering [1916]
-*—By Rabindranath Tagore*

-> Translated from Bengali to English by the author.
-New York: The Macmillan Company, 1916

 ### I
 Bid me and I shall gather my fruits to bring them in full baskets into your courtyard, though some are lost and some not ripe.